USC Application for Admission

 Letters of Recommendation

-Applicants to some graduate level programs are required to submit one to three letters of recommendation from persons familiar with the applicant’s academic and professional background.
-These letters should be submitted through the USC Graduate Application.
-Please see the USC online application for instructions on how to submit them.
+Graduate Applicants- Applicants to some graduate level programs are required to submit one to three letters of recommendation from persons familiar with the applicant’s academic and professional background.
+These letters should be submitted through the SlideRoom portal.